Carohhernandez/Carohhernandez/README.md

 🎓 I am a Computer Application Development student at UNICEN in Tandil. </br>
 🌎 I live in Argentina. </br>
-🔭 I am currently working as a front end developer in gA, a Globant division. </br>
+🔭 I am currently working as a React front end developer. </br>
-🌱 I am currently learning Angular </br>
+🌱 Always learning new things </br>

 ## ✉️ Find me on: